OSdata.com: programming text book

 This book is divided into two major sections.

-This organization reflects the way computer programming is normally taught: an overview class that gives a foundation in basic concepts, followed by a series of more advanced classes that go back over the same material in much more detail.
+This organization reflects the way computer programming is normally taught: an overview class that gives a foundation in basic concepts, followed by a series of more advanced concepts.

 The first section provides an introduction and overview to computer programming.